tecoevo/tecoevo.github.io/pages/EGWinterSchool.md

 ### How do I pay for the accommodation? food? travel?

+*This is Germany.
+We urge all participants to carry enough cash with them as in many restaurants/kiosks/travel avenues it might be possible that only cash is accepted.*

 For accommodation:
 Coverd by EG+

 For food:
 Dinner on Tuesday and Thursday self payment subject to reimbursement  <br />
-All lunches and dinners on Monday and Wednesday are covered by EG+
+All lunches, and welcome snack on Monday and dinner on Wednesday are covered by EG+.

 For travel:
 Self payment subject to reimbursement